Kitta has so many beads that she'd make a Bali hair braider jealous.

 I’d go to someone else, someone with better message manners, but my doctor wants me to see that particular immunologist because apparently they are the best.
 So far, they’re the best at blowing me off.

-25 Responses to “Blowing Me Off”
+25 Comments on “Blowing Me Off”

-Now you’re know you’re gonna get jokes about the title again dont you?
+1. Now you’re know you’re gonna get jokes about the title again dont you?

 When you DO finally meet the immunologist, before you sit down, smack ‘em, and get them to record a more polite message.